IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 | AnnualDiscountRate  | Annual discount rate                                                                                                                                                                                                                                            | p.u.   |

 A time step greater than one hour is a convenient way to reduce the load levels of the time scope.
-The moving average of the demand, upward/downward operating reserves, variable generation/consumption/storage, and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated with the third hour in a trihourly time step).
+The moving average of the demand, upward/downward operating reserves, variable generation/consumption/storage, and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated with the third hour in a tri-hourly time step).

 Generators can provide upward and downward operating reserves simultaneously.
 The upward and downward activation proportions define the amount of upward and downward operating reserves that will be deployed to produce energy.
 In case of having both upward and downward operating reserves, the activation of both may cancel the energy produced.